CaseRails/interview/README.md

   4. Find the "Manage" button by its ID on the page.
 Do this by adding a 'manageButton' member to the Contacts List Page Object.
   5. Click it.
   6. Verify that the header at the top of the page says "Manage"
-5. Take a screenshot of your Main shell showing the protractor tests run successfully.
+5. Run the protractor tests with `protractor protractor.conf.js`, and take a screenshot of your Main shell showing the protractor tests run successfully.
 6. Get me your code, so that I can look at it and run it.
   1. Make a commit of the files you've changed.
   2. Create a patch file: `git format-patch origin`